danthegoodman1/AnthropicRequestHedging/README.md

-# Anthropic Request Hedging Proxy
+# Anthropic Request Hedging Proxy (PoC)

 Simple proxy that works with streamed or non-streamed responses to reduce tail latencies by duplicating the request, and responding with the first one

+This repo will likely not be maintained or upgraded, and if I do make an open source project, will be more generic and featureful.

 Tested working with the official python client